 Travel to the ends of the Earth next year to experience a special — but risky — total solar eclipse in Antarctica.

 In exactly 500 days there will be a real collector’s solar eclipse.
-On Saturday, 4 December, 2021, at 7:33 a.m.
-UT — just after a brief night passes — part of Antarctica will be thrown under the Moon’s shadow.
+On Saturday, 4 December, 2021, at 7:33 Universal Time — just after a brief night passes — part of Antarctica will be thrown under the Moon’s shadow.

 Luckily, it all happens on an unusually accessible part of the seventh continent that's easily reachable by both cruise ship and plane from Argentina.
 The path of totality begins in the Weddell Sea — part of the Southern Ocean — and curves into the pack ice before sweeping across mainland Antarctica.